-Students with one or more co-occurring mental health or substance abuse diagnoses and students at risk of such diagnosis will be identified through the Early Warning System and the Multi Tiered System of Supports framework.
+Students with one or more co-occurring mental health or substance abuse diagnoses and students at risk of such diagnosis will be identified through the Early Warning System and the MTSS framework.
 Once identified, evidence-based services will be coordinated between the primary care provider, community mental health/substance abuse care provider, and school-based or district mental health resources.